 Liz Dong, Wheaton, IL

 Having been welcomed into the Church and introduced to Jesus as a young immigrant from China, Liz is passionate about seeing more churches welcoming the stranger in Christ’s name.
-She serves as the Midwest Mobilizer for the Evangelical Immigration Table, and the Bibles, Badges and Business for Immigration Reform Coalition for a number of years.
+She served as the Midwest Mobilizer for the Evangelical Immigration Table, and the Bibles, Badges and Business for Immigration Reform Coalition for a number of years.
 Liz is a graduate of Northwestern University and the University of Chicago Booth School of Business and currently works in financial advisory services.
 She enjoys hiking, camping and just about anything outdoors.

 Adriana Mondragon, Santa Ana, CA